Cats get sick from time to time.

 Let’s jump right in.

 L-Lysine is an essential amino acid, an organic compound that neither cats nor humans can naturally synthesize.
 If administered through food, the compound supposedly helps with the biosynthesis of proteins and other crucial body functions.

 Why Is L-Lysine Relevant For Cat Owners?

-Upon getting sick, cats often suffer a raspatory infection or even worse, get infected with the feline herpes virus called FHV-1.
+Upon getting sick, cats often suffer a respiratory infection or even worse, get infected with the feline herpesvirus type-1 (FHV-1).